National Assembly of the Republic of Serbia / Activities / Activity details

 Deputy Marina Toman asked the Deputy Prime Minister if better standard or some promises were the Government’s priority.

 The Deputy Prime Minister explained that white Schengen was not everything which was reflected in the Serbian Government’s measures.
 The first packed adopted in late January this year, and the second adopted in April, point to a very clear goal – saving jobs.
 Djelic said that the Government was not able to set more ambitious goals because the reality of the economic crisis sets the priorities and goals this year.
-The Deputy Prime Minister repeated that life in Serbia is much better than a couple of years ago.
+The Deputy Prime Minister repeated that life in

-• 12.00 - sitting of the Committee on Administrative, Budgetary, Mandate and Immunity Issues (National Assembly House, 13 Nikola Pasic Square, hall 2)
+12.00 - sitting of the Health and Family Committee (National Assembly House, 13 Nikola Pasic Square, hall 3)